Before you read on, did you know that you can sign up to receive the latest Supersavvyme articles, tips & tricks and competitions? Register here.

 4. Play in the park

-Take a leaf out of your kids’ book and soak up the summer weather by tearing around outside.
+Copying the kids and tearing around outside is a great way to stay fit in summer.
+And it’s a summer workout that lets you soak up the sunny weather.
 Join them for a game of football or rounders, or even just clambering up trees and swinging from monkey bars – running, skipping and jumping as you go.

-Their boundless energy is inspiring, and you’ll be so busy having fun, you won’t even realise you’re exercising until you’re out of breath!
+Their boundless energy is inspiring, and you’ll be so busy having fun, you won’t even realise you’re sorting your summer fitness until you’re out of breath!

 5. Reward yourself

-You’ll enjoy these “me-minutes” so much that it will help motivate you to do the exercise in the first place!
+You’ll enjoy these “me-minutes” so much that it will help motivate you to do the exercise and stick to your summer fitness plan in the first place!